shogunxam/CodeSnippets/README.md

 ## A memory binary input stream
 The [MemoryBinaryStream](MemoryBinaryStream.cpp) module contains an implementation of an in memory binary stream.
 It can be used to store data directly in a std::vector where an input stream is required.

+## Support for UTF-8 path in Microsoft Windows
+The [UTF8](UTF8.cpp) module contains a wrapper for the fstream clasess to open files with a path UTF-8 encoded.